To get started, please visit volunteer.alz.org, register and search for your opportunity to volunteer with the Tennessee Chapter!

 - Connect members of the community with additional Association services by proactively making referrals to Alzheimer's Association programs & free 24/7 Helpline.

-- Engage faith community members in the cause by promoting annual awareness campaigns such as Alzheimer & Brain Awareness Month, chapter volunteer opportunities and participation in Walk to End Alzheimer's or The Longest Day.
+- Engage community members in the cause by promoting annual awareness campaigns such as Alzheimer & Brain Awareness Month, chapter volunteer opportunities and participation in Walk to End Alzheimer's or The Longest Day.

 - Complete necessary paperwork for reporting.